Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Predicting Clinical Outcomes in Glioblastoma

-Overall, our study shows that the SECT topological summaries result in the most accurate predictions for survival --- particularly DFS.
-For example, using the Cauchy kernel function with SECT features resulted in the greatest $R^2$ for both DFS and OS at 0.212 and 0.113, respectively.
-This led to the SECT being the optimal tumor characteristic 52.7\% of the time for DFS and 41.7\% of the time for OS.
+Overall, our study shows that SECT topological summaries result in the most accurate predictions for survival---particularly for DFS.
+For example, using the Cauchy kernel function with SECT features resulted in the greatest $R^2$ for both DFS and OS at 0.237 and 0.158, respectively.
+This led to the SECT being the optimal tumor characteristic 40.5\% of the time for DFS and 36.5\% of the time for OS.
 There are a few possible explanations for these results.
-Gene expression is known to be highly variable, particularly in GBM \cite{Verhaak:2010aa}, while physical and shape traits of tumors are comparatively more stable.
-Thus, volumetric, morphometric, and topological features have a natural advantage.
-In our application, the robustness of the SECT to choice of metric is particularly relevant because the geometric structure of the brain is known to be fibrous --- meaning that the brain is made up of, and connected by, cerebral fiber pathways \cite{Wedeen:2012aa}.
-This brings into question the validity of assuming the usual Euclidean metric when quantifying shape.
-Both volumetric and morphometric analyses require the specification of a metric and, in the case where the usual assumption of a Euclidean measure does not apply, an appropriate one must be constructed --- which is not always a straightforward task.
-Moreover, in fibrous settings, there is also the possibility for the further requirement of defining a geodesic.
-Examining topological properties, as opposed to metric-based properties, bypasses these technical difficulties.
-Altogether, incorporating a topological measure that is not based on a metric results in the flexibility to compare tumors of different sizes more seamlessly.
-Subsequently, this also implicitly allows for comparisons between different stages of the disease without needing to account for time of progression.
-We hypothesize that these flexible characteristics favor the SECT as a better predictor of prognosis and survival.
+First and foremost, gene expression is known to be highly variable, particularly in GBM \cite{Verhaak:2010aa}.
+Second, volumetric-based measurements only detail information about tumor size, but this information is likely not enough to be an effective predictor of patient survival on its own.
+Instead, one could imagine the geometry of a tumor being more useful when paired with the spatial location of lesions; hence, better detailing the severity of the shape.
+Conversely, morphometric features describe more focal-based characteristics of malignancies.
+This attention to texture causes more global information about the tumor to be missed.